anubhab-codes/notes/docs/devops/version control system/what-is-git.md

 # Git Introduction

 Git is a version control system.

-It tracks changes to files over time.
+It tracks changes to files over time and records how a codebase evolves.

-Not just the current version of the code, but how the code reached its current state.
+Instead of storing only the latest version of a file, Git keeps a history of changes.
+This history allows teams to understand what changed, when it changed, and who changed it.

-Before version control, teams shared code by copying folders:
+Before version control, teams shared code by copying folders such as:
 `project`, `project_final`, `project_final_v2`.

-This approach breaks very quickly:
+This approach breaks very quickly in real work.
-- Files get overwritten
-- Changes get lost
-- Multiple people edit the same file without knowing
+Files get overwritten, changes are lost, and parallel work becomes unsafe.

-Git exists to solve this problem in a structured and reliable way.
+Git exists to solve this problem in a structured and repeatable way.

 ---

 ## What Git actually tracks

-Git does not track projects or folders as a whole.
+Git does not track projects or folders as a single unit.
-It tracks individual files and their state.
+It tracks individual files and their state at specific points in time.

-At specific points in time, Git takes a snapshot of the files and stores it.
+At those points, Git takes a snapshot of the files and stores it.
-Each snapshot is called a commit.
+Each snapshot is called a **commit**.

 A commit contains:
-- the state of files at that moment
+- the exact state of files at that moment
-- who made the change
+- the author of the change
-- when the change was made
+- the time the change was recorded
 - a reference to the previous commit

-Commits are linked together.
+Commits are linked together in order.
-This chain of commits represents the full history of the project.
+This linked structure forms the complete history of the project.

 ---

 ## Git is not GitHub

-This confusion causes many beginner mistakes.
+Git and GitHub are often treated as the same thing.
+They are not.

 Git is a tool.
 GitHub is a service.

-Git runs on your local machine.
+Git runs on your local machine and manages file history.
-GitHub runs on remote servers.
+GitHub runs on remote servers and hosts Git repositories.

 You can use Git without GitHub.
 You cannot use GitHub without Git.

-If GitHub is unavailable, your local Git repository still works normally.
+If GitHub is unavailable, your local Git repository continues to work normally.

 ---

 ## Why Git was needed

-Before Git, tools like SVN were widely used.
+Before Git, centralized tools like SVN were widely used.

-SVN is a centralized version control system.

-In a centralized system:
+In a centralized version control system:
-- one central server stores the complete history
+- one central server stores the full history
-- developers get a working copy, not the full repository
+- developers work with a partial copy
-- most operations require network access
+- most actions require network access

-If the server is slow or down, development slows down or stops.
+If the server is slow or unavailable, development slows down or stops.
+This model does not scale well for large or distributed teams.

-Git was designed to remove this dependency.
+Git was created to remove this dependency on a central server.

 ---

 ## Why Git is called a distributed version control system

-In Git, every clone is a full repository.
+Git is distributed because every clone is a full repository.

-When you clone a Git repository:
+When you clone a Git repository, you receive:
-- you get all commits
+- all commits
-- you get all branches
+- all branches
-- you get the complete history
+- the complete history

 Your local machine is not just a client.
-It is a complete and independent copy of the repository.
+It holds the same information as the remote repository.

-This is what distributed means in Git.

-Remote repositories are just additional copies of the same repository.
+Remote repositories are simply additional copies used for sharing and collaboration.

 ---

 ## What distributed means in real work

-Because every developer has the full history:
+Because every developer has the full history locally:
 - you can commit changes without internet access
-- you can inspect past changes locally
+- you can inspect past changes at any time
 - you can experiment without affecting others

 Local work is a first-class concept in Git.
-Network access is useful, but not mandatory.
+Network access improves collaboration, but it is not required to work.

 ---

 ## A very short history of Git

-Git was created by Linus Torvalds in 2005.

-It was built to manage the Linux kernel.
+Git was created by Linus Torvalds in 2005 to manage the Linux kernel.

-The Linux kernel has:
-- thousands of contributors
+The Linux kernel has thousands of contributors working in parallel.
-- constant parallel development
-- no single central gatekeeper for changes

-Existing tools were too slow and fragile for this scale.
+Existing tools were too slow and fragile to handle this scale.

-Git was designed to be:
+Git was designed with clear priorities:
-- fast
-- reliable
-- resistant to corruption
+- speed for common operations
+- reliability and data integrity
-- capable of handling parallel work
+- support for parallel development

-These design goals still influence Git today.
+These design decisions still shape how Git behaves today.

 ---